 Almond butter vs. peanut butter was not typically a topic of discussion in my household growing up.
 Neither was the difference between shea butter and cocoa butter.
-There was always an open jar of reduced-fat Jif in our pantry when I was growing up.
+There was always an open jar of reduced-fat Jif in our pantry.
 “It’s healthier,” Mom said as she slathered two pieces of frozen whole wheat bread with the peanut butter, gave each side a heavy-handed dusting of cinnamon sugar, slapped the bread together, and dropped the sandwich into a ziplock bag for school lunch.

 So when I found out that reduced-fat peanut butter wasn’t actually that good for you, I was floored.
 What I learned: It has tons of added sugar, is only 60 percent peanuts (what’s the other 40 percent!?), and by the way, has a mere 4 grams less fat than the regular, full fat version.
 It was as if someone had just come up to me and explained that the world is actually flat and my entire life is a lie.
 I couldn’t comprehend it.